-- 93120.7 Requirements for Fabricators that use Hardwood Plywood (HWPW), Particleboard (PB), Medium Density Fiberboard (MDF), and Finished Goods Containing Those Materials. - (a) Emission Standards. - (1) Except as provided in the "sell-through" provisions of section 93120.12, Appendix 1, all fabricators must comply with the requirements of section 93120.2(a) for all composite wood products and finished goods containing these materials that are sold, supplied, offered for sale, or purchased for sale in California. - (2) Fabricators that are also producers of laminated products do not need to comply with the manufacturer requirements regarding third party certification in section 93120.3(b). - (3) If the platform used by a fabricator to produce a laminated product consists of a composite wood product, the platform must comply with the applicable emission standards specified in section 93120.2(a). - (4) Fabricators manufacturing composite wood products exclusively for use by the fabricator in making finished goods must comply with all requirements of section 93120.3, except the product labeling requirements contained in section 93120.3(e). - (b) Exemptions. - (1) Windows that contain composite wood products are exempt from the requirements of this section if the window product contains less than five percent by volume of HWPW, PB, or MDF combined in relation to the total volume of the finished window product.
+- (A) Fabricators that produce laminated products, and do not manufacture composite wood products, do not need to comply with the manufacturer requirements regarding third party certification in section 93120.3(b)-and; - (3)(B) If the platform used by a fabricator to produce a laminated product consists of a composite wood product, the platform must comply with the applicable emission standards specified in section 93120.2(a). - (4)(3) Fabricators manufacturing composite wood products exclusively for use by the fabricator in making finished goods must comply with all requirements of section 93120.3, except the product labeling requirements contained in section 93120.3(e). - (b) Exemptions. - (1) Windows that contain composite wood products are exempt from the requirements of this section if the window product contains less than five percent by volume of HWPW, PB, or MDF combined in relation to the total volume of the finished window product.

-- (2) Exterior doors and garage doors that contain composite wood products are exempt from the requirements of this section if either: (A) the doors are made from composite wood products manufactured with no-added formaldehyde based resins or ULEF resins; or (B) the doors contain less than three percent by volume of HWPW, PB, or MDF combined in relation to the total volume of the finished exterior door or garage door. - (3) Local government agencies and school districts do not need to comply with recordkeeping or product labeling requirements of section 93120.7 unless finished goods are being sold, offered for sale, or manufactured for sale in California. - (c) Additional Requirements to Help Ensure that Complying Composite Wood Products and Finished Goods are Purchased.
+- (2) Exterior doors and garage doors that contain composite wood products are exempt from the requirements of this section if either: (A) the doors are made from composite wood products manufactured with no-added formaldehyde based resins or ULEF resins; or (B) the doors contain less than three percent by volume of HWPW, PB, or MDF combined in relation to the total volume of the finished exterior door or garage door. - (3) Local government agencies and school districts do not need to comply with recordkeeping or product labeling requirements of section 93120.7 unless finished goods are being sold, offered for sale, or manufactured for sale in California. - (e)(b) Additional Requirements to Help Ensure that Complying Composite Wood Products and Finished Goods are Purchased.
 Fabricators must take reasonable prudent precautions to ensure that the composite wood products and composite wood products contained in finished goods that they purchase are in compliance with the applicable emission standards specified in section 93120.2(a), and are labeled as complying with the applicable Phase 1 or Phase 2 standards in section 93120.2(a).
 "Reasonable prudent precautions" include, at a minimum, instructing each supplier that the goods they supply to the fabricator must comply with the applicable emission standards, and obtaining written documentation from each supplier that this is so.